 How can I lower my cost for blade maintenance?

-Get proactive!
-Complete regular inspections and hire a professional to review the information.
+Be proactive!
+Complete regular inspections and hire a competent professional to review the information.
 Don’t wait to address damage found.
 Certain damage can result in rapid degradation and exaggerate repair costs.
 Act early and often.